CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/source-creator.md

     ![screen showing clicking on the go to source manager button](media/source-creator/an-sm-click-src-edit.png)

-6. In Edit mode, you can modify the table and chart settings, and manage analytics actions and variants.
-Read more
+6. In edit mode, you can modify the table and chart settings, and manage analytics actions and variants.
+[Read more](http://learn.computec.one/docs/appengine/appengine-users-guide/analytical-page/table-and-chart-options)

     ![screen showing clicking on the go to source manager button](media/source-creator/an-sm-click-src-edit-mode0.png)